 Table 5 shows instead diff-in-disc estimates of the effect of the transfer on employment, that we obtain by using observations in the years 2006-2009 to estimate equation (3).
 We present local linear regression in columns (1)-(4) and second order polynomial estimates in the distance of age from the threshold, their interactions and the time interactions in columns (5)-(8).
+The top panel shows that the estimated effect of the transfer is negative but not significant as the bandwidth approaches the optimal one for the full sample.
+The bottom panel shows that the effect is significant for the subgroup of females in urban areas.
 The point estimates are in line with the results that we presented earlier.
-The top panel shows that the estimated effect of the transfer is negative but not significant as the bandwidth approaches the optimal one for the full sample.
-The rest of panels show that the effect is only significant for the subgroup of females in urban areas.
 Therefore, we can rule out the possibility that the results are driven by other public policies which were simultaneous in place before and after the policy change.

-Finally, table 6 shows estimates of the effect of the cash transfer on whether both spouses in a household are employed, that we obtain thanks to a vector RDD.
-We present in the top panel estimates from both a cubic and a second order polynomial in the distance of age for both spouses from the cutoff age.
-We also show estimates from both a cubic and a second order polynomial in Euclidean distance of age from the cutoff in the bottom panel.
+Finally, Table 6 shows estimates of the effect of the cash transfer on whether both spouses in a household are employed, that we obtain thanks to a vector RDD.
+We present in the top panel estimates from a cubic polynomial in the distance of age for both spouses from the cutoff age and in the bottom panel from a cubic polynomial in Euclidean distance of age from the cutoff.
 Both specifications show a small and not significant effect, thus suggesting that the labour supply decision of an old-age worker in a household is independent of the spouse's decision.